gbulbul/Alzeihmer-detection-and-classification/README.md

 ![dementia classes](https://github.com/gbulbul/Alzeihmer-detection-and-classification/assets/79763247/c4a92c22-7aee-4195-b933-6ecdab837ad8)

 The above figure shows the four groups of dementia.
-The dementia classes can be codify like this NonDemented:0, ModerateDemented:1, MildDemented:2, VeryMildDemented:3.
+The dementia classes can be codified like this NonDemented:0, ModerateDemented:1, MildDemented:2, VeryMildDemented:3.
 Similarly, in the detection procedure, there should be two classes like NonDemented:0, Demented:1.

 The input for the deep learning methods are MRI images to achieve two tasks: detection & classification.

 ![alzheimer images minmin](https://github.com/gbulbul/Alzeihmer-detection-and-classification/assets/79763247/a754f5de-0d4a-42ac-9fe0-f8d3da24d7ab)